RITESH2127/AGENTIC-AI/README.md

 ## What It Does

-SIGNAL.AI is a single-page agentic app powered by Claude (Anthropic).
+SIGNAL.AI is a single-page agentic app.
 It simulates the full workflow of a VC analyst — from spotting a tech trend to writing a conviction memo — without any manual research.

 ### Four-stage agentic workflow